microsoft/nni/docs/en_US/Compression/Pruner.rst

 You can view :githublink:`example <examples/model_compress/amc/>` for more information.

-User configuration for AutoCompress Pruner
+User configuration for AMC Pruner
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 **PyTorch**